Land Information Memorandum (LIM)

 If you pay by electronic transfer, our bank account is Westpac 03 0638 0502288 00 - include your surname and "LIM" in the reference fields.

-LIM Application Form [PDF, 179 KB] - this is a writable PDF, save the form to your computer first before you fill it in and email it to us.
+LIM Application Form [PDF, 179 KB] - writable, save the form to your computer first before filling it in.

-You can email the form to us at LIMs@gdc.govt.nz, let us know the amount paid and attach a copy of your electronic payment..
+Email the form to us at LIMs@gdc.govt.nz tell us the amount paid and attach a copy of your electronic payment.

 Costs based on the property category